-The Slaughterhouse Beach photo gallery below shows what you can expect to see on your visit to the north end of West Maui.
+The Slaughterhouse Beach photo gallery above shows what you can expect to see on your visit to the north end of West Maui.

 Expect to share the beach with small crowds.
 If you would like to see the sea caves, make sure you plan your day around low tide.

 🌴 About Slaughterhouse Beach: Overview

 - Public Bathrooms?
 No